 Travertine Care and Maintenance Tips

 Travertine is a natural stone and cleaning methods can be simple and easy.
 It is important to learn how to care and maintain travertine properly to avoid a damaged look and feel.
-This type of stone is one of the most common natural stones used by designers. it's beautiful range of colors and textures can make a great compliment to any home decor.
+This type of stone is one of the most common natural stones used by designers.
+Its beautiful range of colors and textures can make a great complement to any home decor.
 Common interior applications include tile flooring, showers, backsplashes, countertops, vanity tops and table tops.
-While natural travertine does not require an extensive amount of maintenance, improper care can result in doing damage, dulling of polished surfaces and unsightly etching.
+While natural travertine does not require an extensive amount of maintenance, improper care can result in damage, dulling of polished surfaces and unsightly etching.
 Because of the rough texture that tumbled travertine stones represent, this finish is the most forgiving.
 With polished and honed travertine, damage is usually irreversible without the assistance of a natural stone professional.
 In order to save time and money, it is best to prevent stains, etching and other issues from occurring in the beginning with simple proper cleaning methods.

 Travertine is a calcareous stone.
 When cleaning these types of stones it is extremely important to always use cleaning products that are pH neutral or balanced.
 This means avoid cleaners that are acidic, such as vinegar, lemon, and orange cleaning products.
 The acids in these cleaners will damage the surface of travertine tile flooring, backsplashes, showers, and will also infiltrate the porous surface of the stone causing it to etch and dull.
 Also avoid harsh or abrasive chemicals such as bleach and ammonia which are hazardous to your health and also seep into the pores of the travertine causing more damage.